Restoring auth state in a React app with Redux

 Auth was not just a token utility.
 It was part of how the app decided what the user could actually do.

-A stored token is not the session.
+A stored token isn't the session.
 The server's answer is.

 The full source for this project is on GitHub: github.com/dmitryjum/us_schools_ui